 There is little to enjoy about cleaning and domestic chores.
-If there was, mothers wouldn’t spend so much time complaining about them.
 They may be necessary, but spending more time than you have to on household chores is never the right way to go.
 Why work harder, when you can work smarter instead?

 There are all kinds of great life hacks out there which can help you to clean your home faster.
 From handy tips for clearing the gutters, to clever tricks for removing coffee stains, the hot new motto is ‘Clean Less, Live More.’
 Because who wants to be stuck scrubbing the bath, when there are so many adventures to be had outside?